Ethiopian General Secondary Education Certificate Examination

 The Ethiopian General Secondary Education Certificate Examination (EGSECE) is a nationwide exam in Ethiopia that is given to students after final year of secondary school education.
-Students take EGSECE usually for transferring to 11th grade or college in preparatory schools.
-The Ethiopian Secondary Education Certificate is awarded to students who pass the exam since 2001.
+Students take EGSECE usually that would eligible to continue eleventh grade or college in preparatory schools.
+Since 2001, the Ethiopian Secondary Education Certificate is awarded to students who pass the exam.

 Overview

 The Ethiopian General Secondary Education Certificate Examination is conducted annually for evaluation of competency in 10th grade and awards Ethiopian General Secondary Education Certificate for student who pass the exam.
 The award was started in 2001.
 Previously, the Ethiopian School Leaving Certificate (ESLC) awarded until 2003 before replaced by the Ethiopian Higher Education Entrance Examination (EHEEE).
 Students should submit three items before the exam as follows: